robinboncoeur/Art/docs/writing/W_DiscussE.md

 He's not being evicted.

 He's deciding that if he is going to make adult decisions his father may profoundly disapprove of, he no longer wants those decisions taking place beneath the family roof.
 That is **growing up**, albeit Charlie-style.
 And it gives Lauren something difficult to do:

 **help her son leave when she doesn't think he needs to.**

 That's lovely material for her.

+---

+### Meanwhile...

-### Meanwhile, Celeste is completely absent from the equation
+Celeste is completely absent from the equation.
 I'd be quite disciplined about this.
 Charlie shouldn't think:

 *Celeste has a spare room.*

 Because as far as he knows, **she doesn't**.
 She has a roomie.
 That possibility is closed.
 So Charlie genuinely tries everything else.

 Bells Beach.
 No.
 Tahlia.
 Yes!
 Dog.
 Oh, for fuck's sake. 😂

 And somewhere in all this we can quietly show how extraordinary Tahlia's offer actually is.
 Months ago Charlie wasn't even part of this place.
 Now Tahlia hears he needs somewhere to stay and says, essentially:

 **Come to ours.**

 Ian presumably gets consulted and is fine with it.
 That's belonging.

 Charlie is terrified that choosing Wardrobe is going to cost him family acceptance while, almost without noticing, Wardrobe keeps demonstrating: